sfmc-developer-advocates/custom-activity-deskapi-node/README.md

 7. The Activity is configured.
 * If you hover again and click the edit icon, you should see the activities 'payload' in the Console tab of Developer Tools.
 The payload should include the 'priority' change you just made.

+8. Add the "Update Case" activity to minute 1 of the interaction, then Configure, and Done.

+9. Under the interaction name, set the interaction to "Multiple Entries" so your contact can go through it multiple times.

-8. Save and activate your interaction.
+10. Save and activate your interaction.

 #### Testing our Custom Interaction